radarsearch/radar-search-optimizely/RadarSearchOptimizely/README.md

     #endregion
 }
 ```

 > Note: Remember to inherit the IRadarSearchModifyData interface

-## Further Work
-- Add a metadata dictionary (e.g. Dictionary<string, object>) to SearchResult
-> Tip: To test local changes, run **dotnet pack** to create a local nuget package